anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 ---------

 Several NFV use cases are documented in OpenStack.
-For more examples and details refer to the OpenStack Use cases :cite:p:`openstackuc`.
+For more examples and details refer to the OpenStack Use cases :cite:p:`openstackuc_ra1`.

 Examples include:

--  **Overlay networks**: The overlay functionality design includes OpenStack Networking in Open vSwitch :cite:p:`ovs` GRE tunnel mode.
+-  **Overlay networks**: The overlay functionality design includes OpenStack Networking in Open vSwitch :cite:p:`ovs_ra1` GRE tunnel mode.
 In this case, the layer-3 external routers pair with VRRP, and switches pair with an implementation of MLAG to ensure that you do not lose